philrz/super/book/src/super-sql/declarations/types.md

 declared in the same scope or in an ancestor scope, i.e., types cannot contained forward references to other named types.
 In particular, named types cannot be recursive.

+>[!NOTE]
-> _A future version of SuperSQL may include recursive types.
+> A future version of SuperSQL may include recursive types.
 This is a research topic
-> for the SuperDB project._
+> for the SuperDB project.

 Input data may create named types that conflict with type declarations.
 In this case, a reference to a declared type in the query text uses the type definition of the nearest